Liouville properties for p-harmonic maps with finite q-energy: Strongly -harmonic functions with applications

 \subsection{Application to $p$-harmonic morphism}

 A $C^{2}$ map $u:M\rightarrow N$ is called a $p$-harmonic morphism if for any $p$-harmonic function $f$ defined on an open set $V$ of $N$, the composition $f\circ u$ is $p$-harmonic on $u^{-1}(V)$.
-Examples of $p$ -harmonic morphisms include the Hopf fibrations.
-E. Loubeau and J. M. Burel ( \cite{BL}) and E. Loubeau(\cite{Lo}) prove that a $C^{2}$ map $ u:M\rightarrow N$ is a $p$-harmonic morphism with $p\in(1,\infty)$ if and only if $u$ is a $p$-harmonic and horizontally weak conformal map.
+Examples of $p$-harmonic morphisms include the Hopf fibrations.
+E. Loubeau and J. M. Burel (\cite{BL}) and E. Loubeau(\cite{Lo}) prove that a $C^{2}$ map $u:M\rightarrow N$ is a $p$-harmonic morphism with $p\in(1,\infty)$ if and only if $u$ is a $p$-harmonic and horizontally weak conformal map.
+We recall a $C^{2}$ map $u: M \to N$ is \emph{horizontally weak conformal} if for any $x$ such that $du(x) \ne0$, the restriction of $du(x)$ to the orthogonal complement of Ker $du(x)$ is conformal and surjective.